RE:View – PredatorThe Dark Herald

 The CGI effects are easily its weakest aspect at this point.
 CGI was in diapers in 1987 and it showed.
 When I was rewatching it, that was one thing that tried (and failed) to tug me out of the story.
 Not so much the Predator’s thermo-optic camouflage that still works just fine.
 But when a plasma shot would impact there would be a CGI blood burst that is blatantly obvious by today’s standards.

 The second and weakest aspect was the Battle of the Rebel Base.
 Don’t get me wrong, it’s not bad and it’s one of the best scenes of its type for that period.
-The problem is modern film school grammar for shoot’em up action scenes have moved forward.
+The problem is modern film school grammar for shoot’em up action scenes has moved forward.
 And that sequence was clearly pretty old school.
 Especially with the explosions followed by the stuntmen jumping into a somersault with their feet waggling in the air.

 And I know I’m going to get push back from you on this but that gun…

 Was just silly.
 There is a reason those mini-guns were vehicle-mounted weapons.
 They burned through a hundred rounds a second, it wasn’t physically possible for a human to aim it.
 It weighed eighty-five pounds unloaded, which brings us to the subject of ammo.
-This weapon’s primary purpose was to turn ammunition into noise Not to mention the fact that six thousand rounds would weigh about 300 pounds.
+This weapon’s primary purpose was to turn ammunition into noise.
+Not to mention the fact that six thousand rounds would weigh about 300 pounds.

 Apparently, Arnold was upset that while Jesse and Bill Duke got to fire it, he the star, did not.
 This was corrected in Terminator 2 and then everyone was using this dumbass thing for years.